shuber/svnignore/README.markdown

 This script looks for files named `.svnignore` in the current directory along with all of its nested directories and ignores the patterns found in them

-It can handle basic ignores, patterns (with *), recursive patterns (with **), and ignoring multiple files in the same directory
+It can handle basic ignores, patterns (with *), recursive patterns (with **), and ignoring multiple files/patterns in the same directory

 ## Installation